Using a smart thermostat isn’t just smart for saving on heating costs. It can also alert you if there’s a problem with your furnace.

 - The ignitor will begin to glow.
 The ignitor is either on the left or right of the burners, but it varies according to the furnace model.

-- If the flame sensor can’t sense a flame, it’s usually because it’s dirty or defective.
+- If the flame sensor can’t sense a flame, it’s usually due to the fact it’s dirty or defective.
 Your furnace will then turn off as a safety precaution.
-If your furnace is short cycling, you'll observe the flame and fan shutting off after a couple of seconds.
+If your furnace is short cycling, you’ll notice the flame and fan shutting off after a couple of seconds.

-If you’re wondering how flame sensors could get dirty being bathed in fire constantly, a blend of moisture and chemicals in the air form a thin coating of carbon on the surface.
+If you’re questioning how flame sensors could get dirty being bathed in fire constantly, a blend of moisture and chemicals in the air form a thin coating of carbon on the surface.
 Cleaning a dirty flame sensor will end the short cycling problem.
-This job is best left to an Expert.
-That's due to the fact an HVAC professional like Broad Ripple Service Experts will be able to clean it without damaging it or be able to tell you if it needs to be replaced.
+This task is best left to an Expert.
+That’s because an HVAC professional like Service Experts Heating, Air Conditioning & Plumbing will be able to clean it without damaging it or be able to tell you if you need a new one.

 Check Your Furnace’s Exhaust Pipe Often